Skip to content

 and open subject.luau, it should now contain local x = 4 instead.

-Visitor Based AST tranforms
+Visitor Based CST tranforms

 We begin by instantiating a new visitor and a table to hold our replacements: